HamedCoding/QLFrozenLake/README.md

 H: hole, fall to your doom
 G: goal, where the frisbee is located

 The agent should start from start position (state: 0), and reach the goal (state: 15) by walikng in the frozen areas.
+If the agent reach goal cell, it gets reward (1.0).